 My four-year-old granddaughter told me she had learned the right way to sing a tune, after singing it wrong for some time.
 When I asked her what the right way and wrong way were, she replied, “Well, Grandpa… there are lots of wrong ways.
 But there’s only one right way.”
-I can think of at least three wrong ways to spend your money on a product launch.
+I can think of at least three wrong ways to spend your product launch budget.
 Maybe you’ve sung one of these tunes…

 This isn’t launching a product.
 This is kicking it off the loading dock.

-The Media Strategy Matrix places your business in one of 20 cells defined by your industry concentration (number of buyers in your target market) and your industry position (from leading supplier to new entrant).
+The Media Strategy Matrix will optimize your product launch budget spending.
+It places your business in one of 20 cells defined by your industry concentration (number of buyers in your target market) and your industry position (from leading supplier to new entrant).
 Here’s a simplified 4- quadrant version of this matrix…

 Quad 1: You can easily pursue a handful of prospects and build on existing relationships.
 Ideal media include the Sales Visit (so invest in sales training & tools) and personalized Web Microsites.